gustavostuff/tabox2d/README.md

 ## To-do

-MAke a jar file and put it on Maven/Gradle repos (help needed, I'm not a Java Dev)
+* Make a jar file and put it on Maven/Gradle repos (help needed, I'm not a Java Dev)

 This is still a work in progress, thanks for your feedback!